Hannan201/207-Group-Project/README.md

 ![28](https://user-images.githubusercontent.com/56102200/209513007-a3ce79e2-c42f-4968-ae8d-8dbad0e084ed.jpg)

-The user can then edit, copy or delete a specific code just like the example with the Discord account.
-The user can also delete all codes, just as shown with the example with the Discord account.
+The user can then edit, copy or delete a specific code just like the example with the Discord account above.
+The user can also delete all codes, just as shown with the example with the Discord account above.

 The user can also delete a specific social media account  by first selecting it, then clicking the Delete Accounts button: